 Twenty-seven percent (n = 427) of Staff respondents who seriously considered leaving did so because of a low salary/pay rate (Table 92).
 Twenty-five percent (n = 403) limited opportunities for advancement, 19% (n = 304) of those Staff respondents who seriously considered leaving did so based on an increased workload.
-"Other" responses submitted by respondents included "attending school," "benefits going down, rates going up and raises don't match cost of living increases," "bullying," "burnout," "change of career," "commute," "cost of living," "desire to do something different," "distance is far from where I live," "early retirement," "frustration," "grant funded position," "high stress levels," "lack of funding," "lack of job satisfaction," "leadership," "morale, at times," "no sense of 'team,"" "other opportunities," "rejection of union,"
+"Other" responses submitted by respondents included "attending school," "benefits going down, rates going up and raises don't match cost of living increases," "bullying," "burnout," "change of career," "commute," "cost of living," "desire to do something different," "distance is far from where I live," "early retirement," "frustration," "grant funded position," "high stress levels," "lack of funding," "lack of job satisfaction," "leadership," "morale, at times," "no sense of 'team," "other opportunities," "rejection of union," "retirement," "tension," "treatment of supervisor," and "weather."